South Plains College Foundation Investment and Spending Policy

 The South Plains College Foundation is a 501(c)(3) corporation.
 Therefore, tax-exempt securities are not appropriate.

-The investment manager(s) or their representative will meet with the Investment and Finance Committee at least annually for the purpose of evaluating the continuation of investment manager(s).
+The investment manager(s) or their representative will meet with the Finance and Investment Committee at least annually for the purpose of evaluating the continuation of investment manager(s).
 The evaluation of the manager(s) will focus on:

-Following the annual review, the Investment and Finance Committee will make its recommendation to the Foundation Board of Directors for the continuation of investment manager(s), subject to Board approval.
+Following the annual review, the Finance and Investment Committee will make its recommendation to the Foundation Board of Directors for the continuation of investment manager(s), subject to Board approval.

-Based on the above-stated objectives, the current spending policy shall be expressed as a maximum of 5% of a three-year moving average of the market value of Foundation assets.
-Such a policy will allow for greater predictability of spendable income for budgeting purposes and for gradual, steady growth for the support of objectives by the investable assets.
-In addition, this policy will minimize the probability of invading the principal over the long term.
+Based on the above-stated objectives, the current spending policy shall be expressed as a maximum of 5% of a three-year moving average of the betinning market value of Foundation assets.
+Such a policy will allow for greater predictability of spendable income for budgeting purposes and for gradual, steady growth of support for the operations of the Foundation.
+In addition, this policy will minimize the probability of erosion of principal over the long term.

 Spending from Underwater Endowment Funds